lyoh001/AzureVMAudit/README.md

 The function performs the following tasks:

 - **Triggers a Logic App**: The function is responsible for initiating a Logic App that handles the email notification process.
-- **Sends Email Notifications**: Once the Logic App is triggered, it takes care of sending email notifications based on the configured logic and templates.
+- **Sends Email Notifications**: Once the Logic App is triggered, it takes care of sending email notifications with csv file attached based on the configured logic and templates.

 #### Usage
 To use the Email Notification Component in your ETL pipeline, follow these steps: